TritonDataCenter/rfd/rfd/0027/README.md

      ```
      https://fbb8e583-9c87-4724-ac35-7cefb46c0f7b.cm.triton.zone/metrics
      ```
-    * Metric Agent Proxy validates the end users key and cert file
+    * Proxy validates the end users key and cert file
-    * Metric Agent Proxy determines which compute node the container is on and makes an HTTP call to its Metric Agent
+    * Proxy determines which compute node the container is on and makes an HTTP call to its Agent

       ```
         GET 10.99.99.7/vms/fbb8e583-9c87-4724-ac35-7cefb46c0f7b/metrics